 The region of Dalmatia including the sights of Dubrovnik, Split and the Adriatic Islands of Croatia, is a part of the world that every adventurer and holidaymaker needs to visit at least once in their lifetime.

-In fact once you have visited that first time, I can guarantee you will be yearning to come back to this corner of Europe, as you won’t be able to do it all in 7 or 14 days.
+Once you have visited that first time, I can guarantee you will be yearning to come back to this corner of Europe, as you won’t be able to do it all in 7 or 14 days.

 Zadar is an ancient Mediterranean port city.
 The old town is surrounded by walls and towers on a peninsula, with the new, urban part connected by the symbol of the city – a bridge.

-There are some excellent beaches on the outskirts of Zadar all with traditional little cafes and restaurants to get you through the day.
+There are some excellent Dalmatia beaches on the outskirts of Zadar all with traditional little cafes and restaurants to get you through the day.
 As a little tip – try the sweet Dalmatia Maraschino cherry liqueur – a local treat!

-A tip would be to purchase a Sibenik Card which gives you free entrance to attractions such as the St James’ Cathedral as well as discounts on food, drink and tourist outlets.
+A tip would be to purchase a Sibenik Card which gives you free entrance to attractions such as the St James’ Cathedral as well as discounts on food, drink, and tourist outlets.

 This impressive traditional fishing village reminds me very much of Rovinj with its hill and church up high on a spectacular peninsular.